 Paula Tognarelli is the Executive Director and Curator of the Griffin Museum of Photography.
 The Griffin Museum of Photography located in Winchester outside Boston, Massachusetts, is a nonprofit photography museum whose mission is to promote an appreciation of photographic art and a broader understanding of its visual, emotional and social impact.
 The museum houses 3 galleries and maintains 5 satellite gallery spaces and several virtual on-line galleries as well.

 Ms. Tognarelli is responsible for producing over 60 exhibitions a year at the Griffin and its surrounding satellite spaces.
 She holds an M.S. in Arts Administration from Boston University, BA from Regis College, is a graduate of the New England School of Photography and is a candidate for her Masters in Education at Lesley University.
-She has juried and curated exhibitions internationally including American Photo’s Image of the Year, Photoville’s Fence, Flash Forward Festival, Deland Arts Festival, Center for Fine Art Photography, PDN’s Photo Annual, PDN’s Curator Awards, Roy G. Biv Gallery, Image Ohio, The Curated Fridge, the Kontinent Awards, the Filter Festival in Chicago, San Francisco International Photography Exhibition, Your Daily Photograph for Duncan Miller Gallery, Peter Miller Fine Art Gallery, Yankee Magazine, Vermont Center for Photography, Davis Orton Gallery, the Congressional Institute’s national visual art competition for high school students, A Smith Gallery, TX, the Providence Center for Photographic Arts, the city of Saint-Germaine-en-Laye, France and the Lishui International Photography Festival in Lishui, China.
+She has juried and curated exhibitions internationally including American Photo’s Image of the Year, Photoville’s Fence, Flash Forward Festival, Deland Arts Festival, Center for Fine Art Photography, PDN’s Photo Annual, PDN’s Curator Awards, Roy G. Biv Gallery, Image Ohio, The Curated Fridge, the Kontinent Awards, the Filter Festival in Chicago, San Francisco International Photography Exhibition, Your Daily Photograph for Duncan Miller Gallery, Peter Miller Fine Art Gallery, Yankee Magazine, Vermont Center for Photography, The Providence Center for Photographic Arts, Davis Orton Gallery, the Congressional Institute’s national visual art competition for high school students, A Smith Gallery, TX, the Providence Center for Photographic Arts, Los Angeles Center of Photography, the city of Saint-Germaine-en-Laye, France and the Lishui International Photography Festival in Lishui, China.

 She is a regular participant in national and local portfolio reviews, has been a panelist and featured speaker at photography events and conferences including MacWorld and Color Connections.
-She has been a panelist for the Massachusetts Cultural Council’s Photography Fellowships twice, as well as Danforth Art Museum and Arts Worcester, a juror for the Cambridge Art Council’s Community Supported Art Initiative, South Shore Art Center, Marblehead, Rockport, Bedford and New Hampshire Art Associations, and many area camera clubs.
+She has been a panelist for the Massachusetts Cultural Council’s Photography Fellowships twice, as well as Danforth Art Museum and Arts Worcester, a juror for the Cambridge Art Council’s Community Supported Art Initiative, South Shore Art Center, Marblehead, Rockport, Bedford, and New Hampshire Art Associations, and many area camera clubs and art councils.
 She is a nominator for the Prix Pictet in Geneva, Switzerland, a nominator for the Heinz Prize in Pennsylvania, the Robert Gardner Fellowship at Harvard University, St. Botolph Club Foundation, MOPA Triennial, and the Rappaport Prize in Massachusetts.
-Ms. Tognarelli was recognized by “Printing Impressions Magazine” as one of twelve women in the United States who contributed to digital advances in the printing industry.
+Ms. Tognarelli was recognized by “Printing Impressions Magazine” as one of twelve women in the United States who contributed to digital advances in the printing and graphic arts industries.

 She is a past member of the Xerox Technical Advisory Board, Winchester Rotary and the board of the Winchester Multicultural Network.
 She is on the advisory board of the New England School of Photography.

-Mike is an artist currently working and living in Boston, Massachusetts.
-He graduated from Lesley University College of Art and Design with a BFA in photography in the spring of 2016.
+Mike is a visual artist currently working and living in Boston, Massachusetts.
+He graduated from Lesley University College of Art and Design with a BFA in photography in 2016.
 Mike is currently the Associate Director of the Griffin Museum of Photography and runs the day-to-day operations of the museum.
-Mike’s work has been shown as part of the Flash Forward Festival’s Undergraduate Photography Now exhibition.
-He has also exhibited at the Roberts Gallery in Cambridge, Black Box Gallery in Oregon, Laconia Gallery, Gallery South, The Photographic Resource Center, Lunder Arts Center, Van Vessem Gallery, The Art Institute of Boston and as one of Gallery Kayafas’s Out of the Frame artists.
-Mike has also worked as a commercial and editorial photographer for Sam Adams, Worcester Polytechnic Institute, Commonwealth Magazine, Lesley University, Vice, Boston University and others through out the North East.
+Mike has exhibited in group shows at the Photographic Resource Center, Black Box Gallery, Laconia Gallery, Gallery South, Roberts Gallery and as part of the Magenta Foundation’s Flash Forward Festival.
+Bodall was an Out of the Frame artist at Gallery Kayafas in 2016.
 Mike is also a two-time recipient of the Lesley University College of Art and Design portfolio competition scholarship.
-Prior to his current position at the Griffin Museum he worked as a fine art digital printing lab technician for Lesley University College of Art and Design.
+Prior to his current position at the Griffin Museum he worked as a digital printing lab technician for Lesley University College of Art and Design.

 Meg Birnbaum is a fine art photographer, designer and educator.
 She has had solo exhibitions in Kobe, Japan, the Davis Orton Gallery, NY, Panopticon Gallery, Boston, Corden Potts Gallery, San Francisco, the Griffin Museum of Photography, Lishui China, International Photography Festival, and at the Museum of Art Pompeo Boggio, Buenos Aires during the biennial Encuentros Abiertos-Festival de la Luz.
 Her work has been juried into many national and international photography competitions.
 Birnbaum was an invited exhibitor at Flash Forward Festival 2011 in Boston and was nominated for the 2009 Santa Fe Prize for Photography.
 Meg is also a graphic designer specializing in publication design.
 She produces all design collateral for the museum and produces the exhibition catalogs associated with the museum’s exhibitions.
 She is a member of the Griffin Museum’s exhibition committee.